dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 ## Revoking grants

-dbt will only modify grants on a node (including revocation) when a `grants` configuration is attached to that node.
+dbt only modifies grants on a node (including revocation) when a `grants` configuration is attached to that node.
 For example, imagine you had originally specified the following grants in `dbt_project.yml`:

 <File name='dbt_project.yml'>